Covid 19 coronavirus: TracPlus' $5m raise shows NZ's VC scene undaunted

 - there's an increasing level of M&A and partnership opportunities.
 Our portfolio companies are looking to acquire or work more closely with other NZ companies.

 "Given that early-stage tech companies provide high-value jobs, we are waiting with real interest to see what the Budget has in it for the early stage NZ ecosystem," Vivian says.
+(The Budget had $230m in new spending for R&D and export assistance.
+TracPlus is already on a New Zealand Trade & Enterprise grant that sees it receive around $600,000 in support over three years to help it crack the North American market.
+With Budget 2020, the Government is doubling to 1400 the number of exporting firms receiving intensive support in offshore markets from NZTE.)

 In the meantime, Movac sees TracPlus as primed for growth.